You can pay your bankruptcy application by debit card or cash. If you are paying by card, you can do this in instalments.

 You will then be emailed your bankruptcy application number and a link to sign into the bankruptcy application.
 On the first Application Overview page there is a green Make a Payment button, which takes you to this screen:

 To make a payment by credit, debit or prepaid card you enter the amount.
-You can pay by installments, adding more money when you can afford it.
+You can pay by instalments, adding more money when you can afford it.
 The minimum payment allowed is £5.

-Although the system will not stop you doing this, the application informs you that “You shouldn’t use your own credit card to pay for bankruptcy“.
-The credit card company could regard this as fraud – you took out money knowing you couldn’t repay it because you were going bankrupt.
+Although it is possible to pay by credit card, the application informs you that “You shouldn’t use your own credit card to pay for bankruptcy“.
+The credit card company could potentially regard this as fraud – you took out money knowing you couldn’t repay it because you were going bankrupt.

 Paying in cash

-If you want to pay in cash, it has to be the whole amount – £680 – you can’t make cash payments in installments.
+If you want to pay in cash, it has to be the whole amount – £680 – you can’t make cash payments in instalments.
 To do this, you need to: